alexmcavoy/sigma/README.md

 # sigma

-Supporting code for the paper "Evaluating the structure coefficient theorem of evolutionary game theory" by Alex McAvoy and John Wakeley, available at [https://arxiv.org/abs/2010.14566](https://arxiv.org/abs/2010.14566).
+Supporting code for the paper "Evaluating the structure-coefficient theorem of evolutionary game theory" by Alex McAvoy and John Wakeley, available at [https://arxiv.org/abs/2010.14566](https://arxiv.org/abs/2010.14566).

 ## Instructions